Contact the Waterway Manager for enquiries about going above Hall Bridge.

 There is excellent and well stocked coarse fishing on the waterway, managed by Maldon Angling Society (Secretary: 01621 892197).
 Membership and day tickets are available.

 See the notes here.

 Canoeists are welcome on the waterway, which is popular with canoe clubs, youth groups and individuals.
-Although the Upper Chelmer is mentioned in the British Canoe Union’s guide, this does not include the Chelmer & Blackwater Navigation, for which a separate licence must be obtained.
+Although the Upper Chelmer is mentioned in the British Canoeing’s guide, this does not include the Chelmer & Blackwater Navigation, for which a separate licence must be obtained.
 There is usually no objection to canoeists using the backwaters, except at Hoe Mill and Rickett’s lock, which are particularly sensitive fishing areas.
 In all areas mutual respect between different river users should apply.
 Canoeists must not pass through locks and should treat weirs and weir stream currents with care, and together with all boaters should be aware of the increased risks during periods of high water levels.
 See the notes here.

 There are various long and short term licence options, depending on whether the vessel is powered or manually propelled, and whether mooring and / or use of locks is required.
 Please see our current Schedule of Charges, or contact the Waterway Manager for information or advice.
 See the notes here.